goanywhereyoulike/Tyrant/README.md

 # Tyrant
 ## Overview
 Tyrant is a 2D top-down tower defense shooter game created with Unity and C#.
-During the 12-month production period, eight programmers developed the project together.
+During the 12-month production period, seven programmers developed the project together.
 The game includes three main systems: the tower system, the trap system and the weapon system.

 ## Tower System
 The tower system includes five different towers:  Normal Tower, Cannon Tower, Chain Tower, Lightning Tower, and Taunt Tower.